usnistgov/FIPS201/_FIPS201/system.md

     applicant, verify that the entire set of identity source documents presented at the time of registration is valid, capture biometric characteristics, and optionally create the PIV enrollment record.

-PIV Card Issuance.
+PIV Card Issuance
 : This activity deals with the personalization (physical and logical) of the card
     and the issuance of the card to the intended applicant.

-PKI Credential Issuance.
+PKI Credential Issuance
 : This activity deals with generating logical credentials and loading them
     onto the PIV Card.

-PIV Card Usage.
+PIV Card Usage
 : During this activity, the PIV Card is used to perform cardholder authentication for
     access to a physical or logical resource.
 Access authorization decisions are made after successful cardholder identification and authentication.

-PIV Card Maintenance.
+PIV Card Maintenance
 : This activity deals with the maintenance or update of the physical card and
     its data.
 Such data includes various card applications, PINs, PKI credentials, and biometric data.

-PIV Card Termination.
+PIV Card Termination
 : The termination process is used to permanently destroy or invalidate the
     PIV Card and the data and keys needed for authentication so as to prevent any future use of the card for authentication.